 - Reason to buy: A lightweight, well-cushioned shoe that balances support with responsiveness

-This shoe employs some clever tech known as ‘anatomical decoupling’, which uses independent platforms alongside strategically placed grooves on the outsole to cushion your foot while simultaneously propelling you smoothly through the transition.
-The mid-cut design cradles your ankles to give valuable support, while the OrthoLite insole moulds to your feet to add a further layer of support beneath your arches.
+This shoe employs some clever tech known as ‘anatomical decoupling’.
+This uses independent platforms alongside strategically placed grooves on the outsole to cushion your foot while simultaneously propelling you smoothly through the transition.
+The mid-cut design cradles your ankles to give valuable support.
+Plus, the OrthoLite insole moulds to your feet to add a further layer of support beneath your arches.

-Cushioned, breathable and durable, and offering a non-bulky alternative to heavier boots with similar specs, the Gore-Tex waterproofing in this model is PFC free and the boot is constructed with recycled materials, including PET bottles.
+Cushioned, breathable and durable, and offering a non-bulky alternative to heavier boots with similar specs, the Gore-Tex waterproofing in this model is PFC free.
+Plus, Salomon constructs the boot with recycled materials, including PET bottles.
 Quick heads-up, though, you may want to replace the round laces, as there can be issues with them coming undone more than you’d like.

 - Weight: 460g